ispeakfishlanguage/elementalBattle/README.md

 ### Frameworks, Libraries & Programs Used

-[Balsamiq](https://balsamiq.com/) - Used to create the wireframe of the project.
+[Balsamiq](https://balsamiq.com/) - Used to create the wireframes of the project.

 [Github](https://github.com) - Repository for the project.